antrea-io/antrea/docs/egress.md

 `nodeSelector` of the `externalIPPool`) as the new egress Node of this Egress.
 It will take over the IP and send layer 2 advertisement (for example, Gratuitous ARP for IPv4) to notify the other hosts and routers on the network that the MAC address associated with the IP has changed.
+A dummy interface `antrea-egress0` is automatically created on the Node hosting the egress IP, the interface is intended to be down and egress traffic will not flow through it but the interface determined by the route table.

 **Note**: If more than one Egress applies to a Pod and they specify different `egressIP`, the effective egress IP will be selected randomly.